SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

  - Are you involved in other company activities? (e.g., as a bar raiser, mentor, affinity groups, women  in tech, competitive programming, sports clubs, …)
  - What are the team, org and company slack channels I should join?
 What are they used for? (ask to insert you in it)
  - What meetings should I participate in?
 (Ask to insert you in)
+ - During the meeting with other people this is what I understood about the product we are developing: _explain ..._ Is this correct?

 While doing this take notes, and ask them for links, don't make this just an informal chat, you are also trying to extract information from them.